bundickm/Walkabout-An_EDA_Package/TO-DO.md

 # To Do List
-List of tasks that still need to be completed for eda
+List of tasks that still need to be completed for walkabout

 ## Feature Additions
 - Create simple design guidelines documentation